 Myth 3: You Need to Post Daily

 Posting every day?
 So, you want to bore the crap outta people?
 There is a ridiculous fallacy floating around that in order to rank higher in the algorithm and increase your engagement your brand should be posting daily.
 Our social media team tested out that theory and found that it is categorically false.
 Actually, we have found the exact opposite to be true.
 The less you post, the higher your engagement tends to be, most likely because the less you post the more valuable and relevant your posts are.

 What are you, nuts?
 You want to increase your engagement by not using hashtags?
 Unless you are one of those Kardashian women, you are going to need to us hashtags.
 Hashtags can actually help tell a story with fewer words and while they may look spammy to some, they are a normalized part of Instagram usage.
 If you don’t like the look of them you can add a few rows of space in your caption and put the hashtags after or you can simply comment on the post with your preferred hashtags.
 It doesn’t really matter how you feel about them, hashtags are what makes you (and your content) discoverable.

 Think we’re all talk?
 Go ahead, test it out for yourselves.
 There are a million and one myths about how to increase your engagement across social platforms and most of them are easy enough to test on your own.
-Of course, if you don’t have the time and energy to try these out yourself, come chat with our Calgary social media marketing team and see how they can help increase your engagement organically!
+Of course, if you don’t have the time and energy to try these out yourself, come chat with our social media crew and see how they can help increase your engagement organically!